HamzaAymen/Movie-Theatre/README.md

 Small project works with public API , to bring some info about movies and series and rates etc...

-This project build with Vanilia Javascript, no library or framework included , except bootstrap which i used to build everything faster and to not waste time.
+This project build with Vanilia Javascript